-New report reveals burden of treatment for patients with wet AMDPosted: Thursday 10 September 2020 at 13:40
+New report reveals burden of treatment for patients with wet AMDPosted: Thursday 10 September 2020

 A new report has revealed a high level of anxiety in patients undergoing treatment for wet age-related macular degeneration.